SAP/terraform-provider-scc/docs/resources/subaccount.md

 ### Optional

+- `connected` (Boolean) Indicates whether the subaccount is connected to the Cloud Connector.
+This value depends on the **tunnel state**:
+- If the tunnel is in state *Connected*, this will be *true*.
+- If the tunnel is in state *Disconnected*, this will be *false*.

+**Note**:
+"In case of a *ConnectFailure*, you may attempt to recover the connection by first setting connected to false and then back to true, which will retry connecting the subaccount.
 - `description` (String) Description of the subaccount.
 - `display_name` (String) Display name of the subaccount.
 - `location_id` (String) Location identifier for the Cloud Connector instance.